Ryzen Threadripper Pro 3975WX Benchmarks Suggest Impending AMD CPU Launch

 Early chatter about the Ryzen Threadripper Pro series involved support for eight memory channels.
 In case you've forgotten, the normal Ryzen Threadripper chips support four memory channels, and only AMD's Epyc parts can leverage eight memory channels.
 If the Ryzen Threadripper Pro processors take after the Epyc siblings, then consumers could enjoy up to 2TB of memory.

 Unfortunately, these newly discovered Ryzen Threadripper Pro 3975WX submissions don't shed any light on the matter.
 The Ryzen Threadripper Pro 3975WX was paired with quad-channel memory in all of the Geekbench 5 entries, but that doesn't mean it couldn't support eight-channel memory.
-It's plausible that the Lenovo systems were utilizing a motherboard with quad-channel memory.
+The Lenovo ws2020 systems may well be utilizing a motherboard with quad-channel memory.

+Lenovo will take the lid off the brand's new workstations on July 14.
+It's reasonable to assume that's the launch day for AMD's Ryzen Threadripper Pro army as well.